WebDevLuke/OrionBP/README.md

 ### Build

-`gulp build` generates a freshly compiled build of your project in your compiled code root directory (default: `dist`).
+`gulp build` generates a freshly compiled build of your project in your chosen distribution directory (default: `dist`).

 During a build, the following happens:-

 #### Cleanup
 - Any existing builds are deleted

-#### SASS
-- SASS is compiled, minified (if `minifiy` is true)
-- It is then autoprefixed using [autoprefixer](https://github.com/postcss/autoprefixer)
-- It is then linted for errors using [stylelint](https://github.com/stylelint/stylelint)
-- Unused CSS classes are removed using [UNCSS](https://github.com/giakki/uncss)
-- A compiled CSS file is created in the sass dist folder (default: `dist/css`).

-#### Images
-- Bitmap images are copied to the image dist directory (default: `dist/images`) and optimised using [imagemin](https://github.com/imagemin/imagemin).
-- SVG images are concatenated into one and embed directly in the HTML as an icon system.
-[More info](https://css-tricks.com/svg-sprites-use-better-icon-fonts/)

-#### JS
--

 #### HTML
 - HTML is copied from its development directory (default: `dev/html`) to its dist directory (default: `dist`).